arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-modbus-rtu/content.md

 ## Overview

-Modbus is an open serial protocol derived from the client/server architecture initially developed and published by Modicon (now Schneider Electric) to be used with programmable logic controllers (PLCs).
-Since 1979, Modbus has become a standard communications protocol in industrial electronic devices.
+The **Opta™**, with its industrial hardware and software capabilities, and the Arduino ecosystem tools such as the Arduino IDE and its libraries, provide several types of Modbus communication protocol with effortless implementation thanks to its robust design.

-The **Opta™**, with its industrial hardware and software capabilities, and the Arduino ecosystem tools such as the Arduino IDE and its libraries, has been designed with the Modbus communication protocol in mind, being really easy to create a new Modbus communication line using Opta™.
+The Modbus RTU protocol is one of the protocols available within Opta™.
 In this tutorial, we will learn how to implement Modbus RTU communications protocol over RS-485 between two Opta™ devices.

 ## Goals

-- Learn how to create a RS-485 interface connection between two Opta™ devices
+- Learn how to establish RS-485 interface connection between two Opta™ devices
 - Learn how to use the Modbus RTU communication protocol between two Opta™ devices

 ### Required Hardware and Software